 FREE GIFT!
 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

-This is a question I recently heard from a client who is in her early 20’s.
+This is a question I heard from a client in her early 20’s.
 She’s bright and capable, and yet, she’s at a loss for what to do to start to build her self-esteem – and she’s reflecting a common confusion about what to do to get there.

 We’re supposed to have high self-esteem, but not taught the tools and strategies to help us get there.